 After serving a five year prison sentence for allowing his men to destroy a town in a drunken spree, a trail boss is hired by the same town's leading citizen to drive their cattle to Fort ...
 See full summary »

 A farmer, Zachary Hallock (Joel McCrea) & his son Joshua (Jimmy Hunt) try to establish new roots on their farm near a small western town victimized by outlaws.
 The merchants & ranchers form a vigilante group to oppose the constant threat to their families.
 They also try to recruit Hallock, but he refuses & instead secretly joins the outlaw band terrorizing the community.
-His son & new bridge Sarah Skaggs (Barbara Hale) don't understand why he has seemly decided to become an outlaw & has turned his back on everything & everyone most dear to him.
+His son & new bride Sarah Jane Skaggs (Barbara Hale) don't understand why he has seemly decided to become an outlaw & has turned his back on everything & everyone most dear to him.
 Written by

 3 of 3 people found this review helpful.